OwenTheGreenBean/Images-To-GCode-Convertor/README.md

 ## STL files

 Theses files can be used print a model of the pen plotter and be used.
 I used PLA for printing on my ELLEGO neptune 3 pro.
 For other materials I used M3 nuts and bolts, along with some paracord, some flag rod from home depot and a pen.
+Print with 15% infill and supports at 55 degrees.